 A truck turning exhibit submitted with the PPS includes a 5-foot-wide sidewalk along the site's frontage of Burton Lane, and crosswalks crossing both points of vehicle access.
 On-site sidewalks are also shown along the north and east sides of the building, providing pedestrian movement from the eastern parking area to the building and roadway frontage.
-To promote and encourage cycling, staff recommend that the applicant provide three bicycle racks, which will address the policies and strategies contained within the master plan.
+To promote and encourage cycling, the applicant shall provide bicycle racks at each building, which will address the policies and strategies contained within the master plan.